 They have a history of very high blood pressure which required intensive intervention

 Neuroblastoma is present in the brain on a CT or MRI scan done at study entry.Patients with neuroblastoma found in the bones of the skull are eligible if there is no tumor mass associated with them pressing on the brain.

 They have a history non healing wounds

-UCSF Helen Diller Family Comprehensive Cancer Center San Francisco, California, 94143, USA
+UCSF Helen Diller Family Comprehensive Cancer Center San Francisco, California, 94143, United States

-Lucile Packard Children's Hospital at Stanford University Medical Center Palo Alto, California, 94304, USA
+Lucile Packard Children's Hospital at Stanford University Medical Center Palo Alto, California, 94304, United States

 in progress, not accepting new patients